francescozanellato/PasteOnlyText/README.md

 Warning: moving the program file after compiling may results in some image formats not working during the saving of the images; therefore, the /msys64/mingw64/bin folder should not been relocated and the vbs script should be used to launch the program.

+Note: after compiling, the folder "C:\msys64\home\fraz3\PasteOnlyText" can be removed.
+You can leave the folder "C:\msys64" for compiling other programs.

 # Compiling (alternative method for all operating systems):